tomcl/issie/README-FEATURES-TEAM6.md

 ## Smart Channel:
 * Wires are neatly placed with least amount of crossings
-* Works in every direction, however you need to use two different shortcuts (CTRL + H) for horizontal (CTRL + J) for vertical, this was done to make auto detect more comforatble
+* Works in every direction, however you need to use two different shortcuts (CTRL + H) for horizontal (CTRL + J) for vertical, this was done to make auto detect better
 * Works with flipped/rotated components
 * feature - can auto detect channels out of any components (will try to place in the middle and have the biggest area without components inside)
 * feature - offers a choice to replace wires which have been too difficult to route